DataDog/integrations-core/snowflake/README.md

 ## Overview

 This check monitors [Snowflake][1] through the Datadog Agent.
-Snowflake is a Saas analytic data warehouse.
+Snowflake is a SaaS-analytic data warehouse and runs completely on cloud infrastructure.
-Snowflake runs completely on cloud infrastructure.
 This integration monitors credit, billing, and storage usage, query history, and more.

 ## Setup